 - PIN: your six-digit birthdate in MMDDYY format (ex: if your birthdate is February 12, 1995, your PIN is 011295)

-All new and returning students must complete the student intake form.
-Incomplete intake forms will not be processed.Complete the Intake Form
+All new and returning students must complete the Student Intake and WABERS Forms.
+Both forms are required and your application will not be processed.Complete the Intake and WABERS Forms

 Your ctcLink Student ID is required to complete the form.